Snakes can be great pets too!

 Exo Terra also has a Desert Habitat Kit that comes with a substrate, decor, water dish, rock hiding spot, plant, hiding cave, and reptile care book.

 The bedding and décor kits vary widely, but most include things like bedding, hiding spots, moss, and plants.
+Let’s take a look at the best options.

 Galapagos offers a Terrarium Deco Starter Kit for Dry Environments that comes with four types of moss and decorative stones.
+This kit only includes the decorations and not any of the actual enclosure equipment.

 xyzReptiles creates a Corn Snake Kit Starter Habitat Setup complete with aspen chips, thermometer, heating pad, water dish, and tree trunk hiding spot.
+They have similar starter kits for other snake species, like a ball python and a boa.

 Now it’s time to bring together all the parts of your pet’s new home!